 The drought tolerance indices take into account yield potential and yield under drought conditions in different formulas.
 Using one drought index may not lead the breeder to the best selection.
 Therefore, selection based on a combination of several indices may provide a more useful criterion for drought tolerance improvement.
 Principal component analysis and biplot technique were used to identify superior genotypes based on the indices for each dataset.
 For the two A and B datasets, the stress intensity (SI) values were 0.79 and 0.69, respectively, which provides an opportunity to evaluate the durum genotypes under both mild and severe stresses under rainfed conditions.
 The first two PCs accounted for 98.2% and 99.4% of total variation for datasets A and B, respectively.
 PC analysis in different datasets showed that the dataset A with the highest SI value was the best one for distinguishing genotypes by indices (Figures 3 and 4).
 In the dataset A, the indices were separated into two groups: TOL, SSI and SSSI (Group G1), and Ys, REI, STI, MRP, GMP, DRI and YSI (Group G2) (Figure 3).

 Figure 3.
-Biplot based on the first two principal component axes (PC1 and PC2) for 22 genotypes across drought indices in the dataset A. Ys (yield under stress), Yp (yield under non-stress conditions), MP (mean productivity), GMP (geometric mean productivity), TOL (tolerance), STI (stress tolerance index), SSI (stress susceptibility index), YSI (yield stability index), SSSI (modified susceptibility stress index), MRP (mean relative performance), REI (relative efficiency index) and DRI (drought response index).
+Biplot based on the first two principal component axes (PC1 and PC2) for 22 genotypes across drought indices in the dataset A. Ys (yield under stress conditions), Yp (yield under non-stress conditions), MP (mean productivity), GMP (geometric mean productivity), TOL (tolerance), STI (stress tolerance index), SSI (stress susceptibility index), YSI (yield stability index), SSSI (modified susceptibility stress index), MRP (mean relative performance), REI (relative efficiency index) and DRI (drought response index).
 The numbers represent genotypes.

-According to the group G1, the genotypes No. 16, 2, 18, 4, 5, 15, 17, 20 were found to be susceptible to drought condition, while the genotypes No. 1, 11, 10, 13, 8, 9, and 12 belong to the group G2 were tolerant.
+Concerning the group G1, the genotype nos.
+16, 2, 18, 4, 5, 15, 17, 20 were found to be susceptible to drought conditions, while the genotype nos.
+1, 11, 10, 13, 8, 9, and 12 belonging to the group G2 were tolerant.
 Raman et al. (2012) found a strong positive correlation between the indices REI, MRP, STI, GMP and MPI belonging to the same group and the indices DYI, TOL, SSI and SSSI were classified in another group.
 They reported a highly negative correlation between these two groups.
 Sio-Se Mardeh et al. (2006) concluded that GMP and STI were able to discriminate a group of cultivars only under moderate drought stress conditions.

 Figure 4.
-Biplot based on the first two principal component axes (PC1 and PC2) for 22 genotypes across drought indices in the dataset B. Ys (yield under stress), Yp (yield under non-stress conditions), MP (mean productivity), GMP (geometric mean productivity), TOL (tolerance), STI (stress tolerance index), SSI (stress susceptibility index), YSI (yield stability index), SSSI (modified susceptibility stress index), MRP (mean relative performance), REI (relative efficiency index) and DRI (drought response index).
+Biplot based on the first two principal component axes (PC1 and PC2) for 22 genotypes across drought indices in the dataset B. Ys (yield under stress conditions), Yp (yield under non-stress conditions), MP (mean productivity), GMP (geometric mean productivity), TOL (tolerance), STI (stress tolerance index), SSI (stress susceptibility index), YSI (yield stability index), SSSI (modified susceptibility stress index), MRP (mean relative performance), REI (relative efficiency index) and DRI (drought response index).
 The numbers represent genotypes.